Learn cPanel

 This action will redirect you to a new page where you will simply need to fill out the new password and then click on the "Change Password" button.
 Once done, you should go back to the "MySQL Databases" page and scroll down to review the next action which is called "Rename".

 This feature will allow you to rename a selected user.
-Please bear in mind, that when you rename a user you should ensure that you will change the username in any script you have used the username previously.
+Please bear in mind, that when you rename a user you should ensure that you change the username in any script configuration file you have used the username previously.
 Avoiding that change might cause your website or scripts to produce an error related to the database connectivity.

 Finally to delete a MySQL User, simply use the "Delete" link located in the "Actions" column.

-The process of managing your MySQL Databases in cPanel is pretty straight forward and we hope that this tutorial will help you to better understand it.
+The process of managing your MySQL Databases in cPanel is pretty straightforward and we hope that this tutorial will help you to better understand it.
 Still, if you are feeling lost or do need some assistance in managing your cPanel Databases - our Technical Support team is 24/7/365 at your disposal.

 ...